zathael/food-facilities-challenge/README.md

 - `docker compose .` to build the dockerfile, and then make sure you deploy to your container properly!
 - If you can't deploy it from here, talk to me for some Docker lessons.

+## Extras

+1. Swashbuckle Code Generation
+	- first, install the tool
+	  - `dotnet tool install --global Swashbuckle.AspnetCore.Cli`
+	  - *if the tool stops working, do `dotnet tool restore`*
+	  - clean and build so you have a .dll
-*You can use `dotnet swagger tofile` after `dotnet build`ing the project to generate an OpenApi-consumable swagger.json*
+	 - You can use `swagger tofile` after `dotnet build`ing the project to generate an OpenApi-consumable swagger.json*
+	 	- ex: `swagger tofile --output swagger.json bin/Debug/net7.0/FoodFacilities.Api.dll v1`

+*You can `dotnet test` to run the unit tests!
+Check PROBLEMS.5 to see why the unit tests look the way they do.*

 # Technical Discussion

-This API was coded following the instructions of **README_original.md** at the hands of an intelligent user.
+This API was coded following the instructions of **README_original-prompt.md** at the hands of an intelligent user.

 This API services the data on the Mobile Food Facilities by allowing users to search for vendors by name, address, or lat/long.
 There were a few requests to include "status" as a field.

 As part of beng an API, it required the following things:
 1. Endpoints
 	- .NET 7 was selected to show off the latest and greatest, linked with library generation so you don't have to recode classes between projects.
 2. A database
 	- Reference provided CSV DAL/Mobile_Food_Facility_Permit.csv for the data that was used to seed the database.
 This CSV contained extra fields not present on the original datasheet  (https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat/data)

 This project can be run as standard or with the included Dockerfile.
 	- Included is some code that references how you would use this API to generate a consumable swagger.json as part of the docker process, which is useful when you eventually update your API.